-He currently vice-chairs the Cabinet Working Group on Liquefied Natural Gas (LNG), and the Priorities and Planning Committee.
-He is a member of the Treasury Board, the Cabinet Committee on Strong Economy, the Environment and Land Use Committee, and the Cabinet Working Group on Climate Leadership.
+He has served as vice-chair of the Cabinet Working Group on Liquefied Natural Gas (LNG) and the Priorities and Planning Committee.
+He was a member of the Treasury Board, the Cabinet Committee on Strong Economy, the Environment and Land Use Committee, and the Cabinet Working Group on Climate Leadership.
 He is also the B.C.
 Military Liaison with the Canadian Armed Forces.

-Rich’s dedication and passion for public service was shaped by his parents—a father who was a civil servant and a mother who was school teacher.
+Rich’s dedication and passion for public service was shaped by his parents – his father was a civil servant and his mother was school teacher.
 They taught their children that community came first, and that serving others was the noblest thing a person could commit themselves to.
 That community-first attitude has guided Rich his entire life.

 Before entering public life, Rich was governor of the BC Kinsmen, president of the Aldergrove Chamber of Commerce, Langley’s 1988 Volunteer of the Year, and a director on several volunteer boards.
-As a member of the Aldergrove Kinsmen Club in the 1980s, Rich oversaw the volunteer fundraising and construction efforts that built the Aldergrove Kinsmen Community Centre, a vital community facility which houses a preschool, library, workout area, and meeting space.
-The Club was also involved in building a successful housing project in Aldergrove.
-Rich is a life member of the Kinsmen.
+As a member of the Aldergrove Kinsmen Club in the 1980s, Rich oversaw the volunteer fundraising and construction efforts that built the Aldergrove Kinsmen Community Centre, a vital community facility that houses a preschool, library, workout area, and meeting space.
+The club was also involved in building a successful housing project in Aldergrove.
+Rich is now a life member of the organization.

-In recognition of his tireless and long-term work in the community, Rich has been awarded both Rotary’s top honour, the Paul Harris Fellowship, and the Kinsmen’s highest honour, the Hal Rogers Fellowship.
-Rich was the second person ever honoured with the Hal Rogers—the first being Kin founder Hal Rogers himself.
+In recognition of his tireless and long-term work in the community, Rich has been awarded both the Rotary’s top honour, the Paul Harris Fellowship, and the Kinsmen’s highest honour, the Hal Rogers Fellowship.
+Rich was the second person ever honoured with the Hal Rogers Fellowship – the first being Kin founder Hal Rogers himself.